gbenroscience/layit/README.md

  * Don't try to access your views here please.
  * The views may or may not be ready yet!
  * This only signifies that your ViewController has been created.
- * @param {string} wid The workspace id
+ * @param {Workspace} wkspc The workspace
  * @returns {undefined}
  */
-TestController.prototype.onCreate = function(wid){
+TestController.prototype.onCreate = function(wkspc){
-     ViewController.prototype.onCreate.call(this, wid);
+     ViewController.prototype.onCreate.call(this, wkspc);
 //Your code goes below here
 };

 /**
- * You may now begin to use your views.
+ * Your views are ready to use...
+ * But there is no guarantee that all scripts have been loaded!
+ * So DONT!
  * @param {string} wid The workspace id
  * @returns {undefined}
  */
 TestController.prototype.onViewsAttached = function(wid){
    ViewController.prototype.onViewsAttached.call(this, wid);
+};

+/**
+ * All scripts have loaded.
+By experimentation, all your views too
+ * have loaded, but proceed at your own risk.
+ * ONLY USE onViewsReady
+ * @param {Workspace} wkspc The workspace
+ * @returns {undefined}
+ */
+TestController.prototype.onScriptsReady = function(wkspc){
+   ViewController.prototype.onScriptsReady.call(this, wid);
+};

+/**
+ * All scripts and views have fully loaded!
+ * Write stuff to your heart's content here...
+ * @param {Workspace} wkspc The workspace
+ * @returns {undefined}
+ */
+TestController.prototype.onViewsReady = function(wkspc){
+   ViewController.prototype.onViewsReady.call(this, wkspc);
 //Your code goes below here

 //e.g let view = this.findHtmlViewById('site_title');

 };

 ```

 For now, the `ViewController` has only 2 implemented lifecycle methods; these are:
 `onCreate` and `onViewsAttached`.

 1. `onCreate` is fired when the ViewController has been successfully instantiated by the JS runtime.
 Do not try to access your UI Elements within this method!
    They may or may not be created yet!
 2. `onViewsAttached` This is fired when all your ui elements have been successfully created and attached to the `DOM`.
 You may freely access them from within this method.
+3. `onScriptsReady` This is fired when all the scripts imported in your xml have been loaded.
+4. `onViewsReady` This is fired when `layit`  is done building your UI and loading all scripts.
+You may fully interact with your UI and your scripts here.

 Your `ViewController` has also inherited some methods from the base viewcontroller which it may use to locate html elements in the DOM.